Page 1: Biography

 Painter and signwriter, artist, explorer

-This biography, written by Alan De La Mare, was first published in the Dictionary of New Zealand Biography in 1993, and updated in September, 2011.
+This biography, written by Alan De La Mare, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in September, 2011.

 Samuel Horatio Moreton was born probably in London, England, sometime between 1843 and 1845, the son of Ann Spence and her husband, Samuel Moreton, said to have been a captain in the Royal Regiment of Artillery.
 Joining the Royal Navy, he served in China before emigrating to Australia.
 There, at Sandridge, Victoria, on 25 September 1862, he married Rosa Clara Wilson, the daughter of a London watchmaker.